JKevinXu/OutlookConnector/OIDC_USER_IDENTITY_ISSUE.md

 # 🔐 Implement OIDC Authentication for User Identity

 ## 📋 **Issue Summary**
-Add OpenID Connect (OIDC) authentication to the Seller Email Assistant to retrieve and manage user identity information.
+Add OpenID Connect (OIDC) authentication to the AM Personal Assistant to retrieve and manage user identity information.
 This will enable user-specific features, personalization, and usage tracking.

 ## 🎯 **Goal & Business Requirements**
 - **User Identification**: Identify which user is accessing the add-in